 We should keep carefully a blessed palm branch in our home.
 This palm is a sacramental, and, fastened to our crucifix, should serve to remind us of the victory gained for us by Christ on the Cross.

 Music for the service performed by the Schola Cantorum of the St. Gregory Society, will include the Italian Renaissance master Costanzo Porta’s “Missa Primi Toni” motets by Josquin DesPrez, Jachet de Berchem and Tomás Luis de Victoria, and the proper Gregorian chants for the Procession and Mass.

-On Friday, October 5, at 8:00 a.m. the monthly First Friday Mass will be offered.
+On Friday, April 5, at 8:00 a.m. the First Friday Mass will be offered.
 The intention, per usual, is for the souls enrolled in the St Gregory Purgatorial Society.

 This brief presentation (about 17 minutes) of Fr.
 Chad Ripperger deals with some of the serious problems afflicting the traditionalist movement.
 It is excellent and very worth listening to.

 The Fourth Sunday in Lent will be celebrated in a Latin Solemn High Mass at St. Stanislaus Church in New Haven on March 31, at 2:00 pm.
 The celebrant will be the Rev. Peter Langevin, Chancellor of the Diocese of Norwich and parochial vicar of the Cathedral of St. Patrick, Norwich; the deacon will be the Rev. Richard Cipolla, Pastor emeritus of St. Mary’s Church, Norwalk; and the subdeacon will be Mr. William V. Riccio, Jr.